balajich/ckad-exam-notes/Application Design and Build/readme.md

 ```
 ## Job
 - A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.
-- Lets create a python application that computes pie value and logs the value.
+- Lets create a python application that runs the task computing pie value and logs the value.
 ```bash
 python app3.py
 # Build docker image